 When the ball is dropped and rolls away, pick something silly that begins with the letter you dropped the ball on and add it to your alphabet soup.
 Decide before you start how many ingredients you’ll put into your soup, or how long you’ll play the game.
 Will it be a radish-eggplant-alligator-tricycle soup?!

-Another game for encouraging sweet smiles and building connection before you start your daily lessons is Three Changes.
+Another game for encouraging sweet smiles and building connections before you start your daily lessons is Three Changes.
 Have your kiddos close their eyes or wait outside the room while you change three things in the room.
 When you call them back in, can they find the three changes?
 Take turns playing or increase the number of changes.
 Who can find five changes?

 Up and Down Donkey

-Lastly, here’s an easy to learn card game for two or more players.
+Lastly, here’s an easy-to-learn card game for two or more players.
 Perfect for building connections before starting your lessons, engaging the whole family around the meal table, or including everyone in a family game night.
 Up and Down Donkey requires two decks of cards to make a deck of six sets of ace (one) through 10.
 The only skills needed are recognizing numbers and counting 1 to 10.
 The directions can be found here for free, Up and Down Donkey

 Check out Movement Games for Children for more ideas on homeschooling games.

 Want to bring board games to your family?
-Here are 10 Best Games for Family Game Night.
+Here are the 10 Best Games for Family Game Night.

 Connect and play with your kiddos.
 Sprinkle some smiles and delight into your days.
 Let me know if you try one of these fun and engaging homeschool games!